Mdanash/CODEALPHA/README.md

-# CodAlpha Internship
+# CodeAlpha Internship

 ## Introduction
-Welcome to the repository for my internship project at CodAlpha! 🚀 As an Artificial Intelligence intern.
+Welcome to the repository for my internship projects at CodAlpha! 🚀 As an Artificial Intelligence intern.
 The dataset used for this projects are sourced from Kaggle.

 ## Tasks Overview
 - **Task**: Create a chatbot to answer FAQs using NLP techniques.